Floods hit northern Turkey; several people hurt, missing

 There were no immediate reports of any casualties in Kastamonu.

-Interior Minister Suleyman Soylu who was traveling to Kastamonu said waters have surged “three or four meters (yards) high” in some of the flood-hit areas and that many people were waiting to be rescued from rooftops.
+Interior Minister Suleyman Soylu who traveled to Kastamonu said waters have surged “three or four meters (yards) high” in some of the flood-hit areas and that many people were waiting to be rescued from rooftops.

 “Evacuations and search-and-rescue efforts are continuing,” he said.
 “The gendarmerie, the (army) are trying to deploy all of their helicopters to the region.”